lucilejones/fullstack-knowledge-base/Back-End/deployment.md

 # Introduction to Deployment
--deploying our Ruby on Rails API to a production environment -upload images in our app using Active Storage and Cloudinary
+-deploying our Ruby on Rails API to a production environment

 When an API is deployed, it's hosted on a server.
 The app becomes available to its intended users via the internet.